- 1 Purpose

 4.1.4 Privacy and Data Security

-Performing a PTA enables the Information System Owner to quickly assess whether Personal Information is involved.
-Advice on completing a PTA can be sought from the University Privacy Officer or Manager (Corporate Records).
+Performing a PTA enables the Information System Custodian to quickly assess whether Personal Information is involved.
+Advice on completing a PTA can be sought from the University Privacy Officer or Manager (Enterprise Information Management Services).
 Once completed, it is recommended that a copy of the PTA be forwarded to the University Privacy Officer for endorsement and recording.

 To fulfil its privacy obligations the University must take reasonable steps to protect Personal Information from misuse, loss, unauthorised access, modification or disclosure.
 For local suppliers, the University will usually need to impose contractual requirements to ensure relevant laws apply.

 Extra protection may be needed if providers or equipment are based outside Australia or overseas.
 Local protections may not be as strong or may conflict with University requirements.
 For example, under US law the US Government may be able to require access to data without notifying the relevant owner.
 Personal Information should not be transferred outside of Australia without taking reasonable steps to gain the 'informed consent' of the persons.

 For transfers outside Australia, the University may need to consider whether it reasonably believes the other party will be subject to substantially similar to Queensland privacy principles.
 If that is not the case, extra steps are to be taken to ensure adequate protections are in place.

 If a Cloud Computing provider deals with any University Information (for example storing, transferring or accessing it) the Information System Custodian should check that there will be adequate controls in place for security and access to that data.
 In the case of Research data and information, this may be covered by the Australian Research Council (ARC) and may fall under the respective Research Integrity and Ethics guidelines of the Australian Health Ethics Committee (AHEC), Human Research Ethics Committee (HREC) or National Health and Medical Research Council (NHMRC).